trevorbox/service-mesh-patterns/README.md

 Refresh the product info page multiple times.
 If all was successful, you should see Reviewer 1 with a one star rating under Book Reviews.

-> TODO: figure out why some requests fail to mongodb intermittently.
-Perhaps there is a connection setting or timeout within the database that needs to be configured.

 Within Kiali, all reviews requests should be directed to the rating-v2 service and then to the mongodb ServiceEntry.

 You won't see traffic in kiali for mongodb requests since it is not using http or grcp, just tcp.